YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/EVK_v0.1.0/ElectronicsFirmwareAndSoftware/README.md

 I have included a copy of the .hex file in the current GitHub folder.
 If giving "Error: C:/Users/<UserName>/qmk_firmware is too old or not set up correctly!", run ["python3 -m pip install pygments"](https://github.com/qmk/qmk_firmware/issues/10602) and ["python3 -m pip install -U qmk"](https://github.com/qmk/qmk_firmware/issues/10602) in MSYS2.

-## 1. [Alternatively] Compile the Firmware in the QMK Configurator
-Open the [QMK Configurator](https://config.qmk.fm/#/handwired/evk/v1_3/LAYOUT), follow the [QMK Configurator Guide](https://docs.qmk.fm/#/newbs_building_firmware_configurator), load /handwired/evk/v1_3, modify the keymap to your liking, compile, and generate the .hex file.
-Default keymaps for the Configurator are added here: https://github.com/qmk/qmk_configurator/tree/master/public/keymaps
-It does not use the default keymap.c from the qmk_firmware repo.

 ## 2. Flash Firmware Onto the Micro-controller
 Use the [Teensy Loader](https://www.pjrc.com/teensy/loader_win10.html) to flash the handwired_evk_v1_3_default.hex file onto the Teensy 2.0 microcontroller.